 We, along with our strategic alliance partners, constitute a valuable collective resource for our clients.
 We often work together in the filing of patent or trademark applications, prosecution of cancellation or opposition proceedings, negotiation of agreements to license a portion of a client’s European patent portfolio, defending a multijurisdictional infringement action alleging infringement of several European and U.S. patents, and maintaining an on-the-ground presence in North America, Europe, and Asia.

 Bilicki Law has managed complex patent proceedings in Europe involving multiple jurisdictions.
 In addition, we anticipate and manage the needs of leading U.S. companies in the vehicular lighting and medical products industries, among others, in the U.K., Ireland, Germany, Italy, France, and the Netherlands.
 We assist Canadian companies wanting to protect their intellectual property in the United States.

-These needs often include representing our American clients before the European Patent Office as they seek European patent protection as part of their global IP protection plans, which we have helped to develop.
+These needs often include representing our American clients before the European Patent Office as they seek European patent protection as part of their global IP protection plans, which we helped to develop.
 We also represent European companies in connection with the preparation and prosecution of American counterpart patent applications, reexamination proceedings, and infringement litigation.